tilburgsciencehub/website/content/building-blocks/collect-data/workflows-for-online-data-collection/qualtrics-exporting-data.md

 ## R

 The [qualtRics](https://cran.r-project.org/web/packages/qualtRics/vignettes/qualtRics.html) R package is designed to facilitate the retrieval of survey data through the Qualtrics API with the goal of streamlining the preprocessing required for the analysis of these surveys.
-This package offfers an alternative to manually downloading surveys from Qualtrics and then importing them into R. Moreover, it allows to update your dataset in real time without having to download and updated version and upload it again into R.
+This package offfers an alternative to manually downloading surveys from Qualtrics and then importing them into R. Moreover, it allows to update your dataset in real time without having to download an updated version and upload it again into R.

 The following points will guide you to successfully importing your survey data into R by using the Qualtrics API: